ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

       \addcontentsline{toc}{subsubsection}{\TOCLabelIII \titleCEB}
       - $n = 10^\text{amount of cells}; \text{ amount of cells} = \ceil{\log_{10} n}$
       - Each cell is the general circuit for $n=10$ with cycle and no input gate, except for the last cell which can have any value $2 \leq n \leq 10$ and doesn't need to have cycle
+      - The output is encoded as a decimal number with a digit stored in each cell (with the first cell being the least significant digit and the last cell being the most significant digit) \
       - Diagram of the circuit:
         \vspace{2mm}
         \begin{tikzpicture}[trim left=8.1em]